Particular/docs.particular.net/samples/logging/prometheus-grafana-opentelemetry/sample.md

 ## Grafana

-Grafana needs to be installed and configured to display the data available in Prometheus.
+Grafana needs to be installed and configured to display the data scraped and stored in Prometheus.
 For more information how to install Grafana refer to the [Installation Guide](https://docs.grafana.org/installation).
+In this sample, the Grafana service runs as part of the docker stack mentioned above.

 #### Dashboard

-To graph the Prometheus rule  `nservicebus_failure_total:avg_rate5m` the following steps have to be performed:
+To graph the metrics, the following steps have to be performed:

  * Add a new dashboard
  * Add a graph
  * Click its title to edit
- * Click the Metric tab
+ * From the Data source dropdown select Prometheus
+ * For the query open the Metrics dropdown and select one of the metrics.
+Built-in functions (e.g. rate) can also be applied.

 <!-- ![Grafana metric using Prometheus as datasource](grafana-metric.png) -->

-### Dashboard

 ![Grafana dashboard with NServiceBus OpenTelemetry metrics](example-grafana-dashboard.png)

-The sample included an [export of the grafana dashboard](grafana-endpoints-dashboard.json), this can be [imported](https://docs.grafana.org/reference/export_import/) as a reference.
+The sample includes an [export of the grafana dashboard](grafana-endpoints-dashboard.json) which can be [imported](https://docs.grafana.org/reference/export_import/) as a reference.